owlvark/django-twitter-feed/README.md

 -----------
 This package has been updated to work with Django 1.8 on servers that have time zones active.

+If Django does not detect any migrations for the "twitter_feed" app, it is possible that you will need to copy the models in twitter_feed/modals.py into your app's models.py file.

 INSTALL:
 --------